Press Release Updated Traffic Advisory Groometown Road

 UPDATE: Traffic Advisory

-GREENSBORO, NC (February 18, 2018) – All lanes of Groometown Road are back open.
+GREENSBORO, NC (June 11, 2021) – One lane in each direction of Groometown Road are currently open in the affected area while awaiting utility company response to repair damaged equipment.

-GREENSBORO, NC (February 18, 2018) – All lanes of Groometown Road are closed between Frazier Road and Kipling Drive due to a two-vehicle collision involving minor injuries and a damaged utility-pole.
+GREENSBORO, NC (June 10, 2021) – All lanes of Groometown Road south of Frazier Road are closed due to a vehicle collision involving down utility lines in the roadway.
 Motorists are asked to avoid this area.

 =======================================================